yzhao062/pyod/README.md

 **Key Step: conducting Z-score normalization on raw scores before the combination.** Four combination mechanisms are shown in this demo:

-1. Mean: use the mean value of all scores as the final output.
+1. Average: take the average of all base detectors.
-2. Max: use the max value of all scores as the final output.
+2. maximization : take the maximum score across all detectors as the score.
 3. Average of Maximum (AOM): first randomly split n detectors in to p groups.
 For each group, use the maximum within the group as the group output.
 Use the average of all group outputs as the final output.
 4. Maximum of Average (MOA): similarly to AOM, the same grouping is introduced.
 However, we use the average of a group as the group output, and use maximum of all group outputs as the final output.
 To better understand the merging techniques, refer to [6].